grafana/agent/docs/sources/flow/reference/components/loki.process.md

 Timezone offset     | -0700, -070000 (with seconds), -07, 07:00, -07:00:00 (with seconds)
 Timezone ISO-8601   | Z0700 (Z for UTC or time offset), Z070000, Z07, Z07:00, Z07:00:00

-The `fallback_formats` field allows to define one or more format fields to try and parse the timestamp with, if parsing with `format` fails.
+The `fallback_formats` field defines one or more format fields to try and parse the timestamp with, if parsing with `format` fails.

 The `location` field must be a valid IANA Timezone Database location and determines in which timezone the timestamp value is interpreted to be in.